wiseman-timelord/ReportNewAsset-Ps/README.md

 Soon...

 ### NOTATION
 - In Second Life (SL), managing cache with a 4GB RAM disk presents significant challenges.
 The RAM disk quickly fills up with assets, and upon logging out, SL automatically deletes sound files.
 Its possible to tell SL to not do that, however, they will not be re-cached because the data cache is now at capacity.
-This leads to users having to re-download sounds each time they play??, a situation hinted at by the "ReportNewAsset" showing a sound cache of 0 MB with the data cache at the maximum of 4GB.
+This leads to users having to re-download sounds each time they play??, a situation hinted at by the "SlCacheInfo" showing a sound cache of 0 MB with the data cache at the maximum of 4GB.
 Efforts to increase the RamDisk are impractical, as then the windows TEMP on the RamDisk will timeout upon booting, as they take longer to load in.
 Additionally, slimming down the cache isn't straightforward due to SL's asset system, requiring complex procedures like unpacking and repacking assets, making efficient cache management in SL a complex issue with no simple solution, other than having multiple RamDisks loaded in set order.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.